 If your request for a reasonable accommodation is denied, you have several options to consider:

-Practical Tips for Navigating the Process
+Practical Tips for Working Through the Process

 - As a seasoned real estate associate broker in NYC, I've seen various scenarios regarding reasonable accommodations.
 Here are some practical tips to make your experience smoother: